osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 The edit screen for a county office has three sections:

   - **Landing Page**: this is the main page visitors see for the county.
-The content on this page acts like a subpage.
-See the [Subpage](#subpage) section of this guide for more information.
-  - **Sidebar**: You can add additional links to the sidebar on county pages.
-These will show up on every page associated with the county.
+Most of this page is automatically generated based on content you enter, but there are some things you can specify here:
+    - **Hero image**: the full-width image that appears at the top of county pages.
+    - **Introduction**: text at the top of the landing page to introduce the county.
+    - **Quick links**: a bar of up to four highlighted links (e.g. Facebook, Twitter, a newsletter, or a calendar).
+    - **Featured content section**: you can select a few content items to display on the landing page.
+We recommend listing newsletters or other content that is specific to the county.
+  - **Other Content**: this is where you can specify other content related to the county.
+Specifically, the introductory text for automatically-generated pages (see below) and custom sidebar links.
-  - **County Info**: This is where you will be able to edit the location and contact information for a county.
+  - **County Info**: the contact information, location, office hours, etc. for the county.

 **Quick Tip**: Members of county groups can feature educational content entered by Content Teams on their pages.
 See: [Organizing and Displaying Content on Other Pages](managing-content.md#displaying-and-organizing-content-on-other-pages).

 ### How and Where It Displays

+Each county has several automatically generated pages:
+  - **Landing page**: the "main" page for the county that contains contact information and other info that people are usually looking for on county pages.
+This page has the following sections:
+    - Introduction: text entered when you edit the county.
+    - Announcements: automatically generated list of announcements entered by or tagged with the county.
+    - Location and contact info: information entered when you edit the county.
+    - Quick links: content entered when you edit the county.
+    - Upcoming events: automatically generated list of events entered by or tagged with the county.
+    - What we do teaser: automatically generated list of focus areas entered by the county.
+    - Featured content: content entered when you edit the county.
+  - **What We Do**: lists the focus areas for the county (see below) as well as the programs that are tagged with the county.
+  - **Events**: lists events entered by the county or local programs in the county.
+Events entered by other groups and tagged with the county are displayed in a separate list.
+  - **Faculty and Staff**: lists the users on the site who work in the county.

 There is a list of all counties on the [Find Us](https://extension.oregonstate.edu/find-us) page.
 The link to “Find Us” is in the top black menu bar at the top of every page.
 The sidebar on participant-based program pages also have links to the counties where that program is active.